About Me

 You can read my professional and socially-acceptable pitch below.
 But if you want the ‘real’ story, the best place to start is by reading my poems :)

-Following a degree in English Literature, I acquired diplomas in News Journalism (London School of Journalism), Writing Therapy and Journal Therapy.
-I’ve had my poetry and writing published in The Times, Popshot Magazine, Acumen, The Rappahannock Review, The Fish Anthology, Eunoia Review, Prairie Fire, Beyond Words Literary Journal, Literary Mama - and elsewhere.
-I’ve also been a prizewinner in one of Arvon’s poetry competitions and was shortlisted for the Creative Ink Poetry Prize in 2023.
-I have completed workshops and courses with Breadloaf (USA), Arvon (UK) and the International Writers Collective (Netherlands) and am currently studying for an MSc in Creative Writing for Therapeutic Purposes (CWTP) with the Metanoia Institute.
-I am an Assistant Poetry Editor at Narrative Magazine, and my first poetry collection, ‘Sunlight Later’, was published by Cathexis Northwest Press in 2025.
+Following a degree in English Literature, I trained in News Journalism (London School of Journalism), Writing Therapy and Journal Therapy.
+My poetry and prose have appeared in The Times, Popshot Magazine, Acumen, The Rappahannock Review, The Fish Anthology, Eunoia Review, Prairie Fire, Beyond Words Literary Journal, Literary Mama and elsewhere.
+I was awarded a prize in one of Arvon's poetry competitions and shortlisted for the Creative Ink Poetry Prize in 2023.

 About ‘sunlight later’